turingschool/backend-curriculum-site/module2/misc/blogger.md

 In this case one article has many comments, so each comment has a field named `article_id`.

 Following this convention will get us a lot of functionality "for free."
-Open your `app/models/comment.rb` and check it out:
+Open your `app/models/comment.rb` and add:

 ```ruby
 class Comment < ActiveRecord::Base